 It is, nevertheless, an alternative, not a certainty.
 So Allen is right - we are at a crossroads.
 I would submit, moreover, that as it relates to philanthropy, it is not a single crossroads, but many.
-I want this morning to talk about three.
+This evening, I want to talk about three